 Many tourists combine their Las Vegas getaway with a stint to Grand Canyon.

-This national park sits only 2,5 hours away from Las Vegas by car and just under one hour if you take a helicopter tour.
-In recent years, Grand Canyon has become one of the most popular national parks near Las Vegas, with a few million people visiting it from all over the world.
+This national park is only 2,5 hours away from Las Vegas by car and just under one hour if you take a helicopter tour.
+Grand Canyon has become one of the most popular Las Vegas national parks, with a few million people visiting it from all over the world.

 If you come to Grand Canyon, make sure to visit some of the most beautiful spots such as Havasu Falls, the Rim Trail, and the North Rim, which is less crowded than the South Rim.